nelsonsilva-code/tms-frontend/README.md

 # Introduction

-This is a simple FE that allows for CRUD operations when connected to the ems-backend application.
+This is a simple FE that allows for CRUD operations when connected to the tms-backend application.

 # Starting the application